Azure-Samples/secure-tunneling-azure-relay/README.md

 # Secure Tunneling with Azure Relay

-In scenarios where devices are deployed at remote sites and behind firewalls, the users who need to access them for troubleshooting or other operational tasks also need to be physically onsite or on the same network as the device.
+When devices are installed at remote locations and protected by firewalls, the users who need to access them for troubleshooting or other operational tasks often need to be present on-site or connected to the same local network as the device.
-This introduces operational in-efficiencies in managing multiple customers, multiple sites and increases the resolution time to troubleshoot issues.

-This code sample implements a Secure Tunneling design pattern that enables users to access a remote device securely, without any significant changes to the network configuration at the remote site.
+Secure Tunneling enables users to establish secure, bidirectional connections to edge devices, without making significant changes to the firewall or network configuration on the edge.

-Leveraging the [Azure IoT hub](https://azure.microsoft.com/en-us/products/iot-hub/) and the [Azure Relay service](https://learn.microsoft.com/en-us/azure/azure-relay/relay-what-is-it), it demonstrates how to open a connection that uses a secure tunnel between a cloud end point and a device at a remote site.

-Upon user's request, the device initiates the relay connection that sets up a bi-directional TCP tunnel using web socket communication across network boundaries.
-When the tunnel is setup, we can stream any TCP protocol (this sample uses HTTP).
+This code sample implements a Secure Tunneling solution leveraging the [Azure Relay service](https://learn.microsoft.com/en-us/azure/azure-relay/relay-what-is-it) and demonstrates how to open a connection that uses a secure tunnel between a cloud end point and a device at a remote site.
+The device acts as a listener that creates a [hybrid connection](https://learn.microsoft.com/en-us/azure/azure-relay/relay-hybrid-connections-protocol) with Azure Relay and waits for connection requests.
+An application running in the cloud can connect to the device by targeting the same hybrid connection.
+The cloud application then exposes a public endpoint that is accessible to users and marshalls all bytes between the user and the device through the hybrid connection.
+This enables communication between the user and device using any protocol that leverages TCP (this sample uses HTTP).

+The flow below demonstrates how a user can access a web server that is running on a remote device in a private network.

 ![secure-tunneling](docs/assets/secure-tunneling.png)